The Geometry of Coupling: Deriving the Fine Structure Constant (α −1 ≈ 137)from Lattice Dilution Factors in a K = 12 Vacuum

 1 Introduction

-c) characterizes the strength of the electromagnetic
+The fine structure constant characterizes the strength of the electromagnetic interaction.

-interaction.
 Its low-energy value is approximately 1/137.035999 [1, 2].
+Early theoretical attempts to

-the medium aligns with a specific propagation channel.
+that a random fluctuation in the vacuum medium aligns with a specific propagation

-In this work, we extend the Selection-Stitch Model (SSM) [5] to the electromagnetic sector.
+channel.
+We extend the Selection-Stitch Model (SSM) [5] to the electromagnetic sector.

 1